MindscapeHQ/raygun4android/README.md

 Note that this will require certain fields to be present - documentation is available at http://raygun.io/raygun-providers/rest-json-api

 ### Frequently Asked Questions

+* Not seeing errors in the dashboard?

+	Raygun4Android outputs Logcat messages - look for the 'Exception Message HTTP POST result' message - 403 will indicate an invalid API key, 400 a bad message, and 202 will indicate received successfully.

 * Environment Data